More Constraints on the Georgi-Machacek Model: Theoretical and Experimental Constraints

 After the discovery of the Higgs boson with $m_{h}=125.25\,\mathrm{GeV}$, efforts have been devoted to search for heavy neutral scalar boson through different channels over a wide mass range.
 Such results can also be used to impose constraints on models with many neutral scalars such as the GM model.

-The two CP-even eigenstates $h$ and $\eta$ are defined through a mixing angle $\alpha$ and $(m_{h}<m_{\eta})$, where the light eigenstate $h$ is identified to be the SM-like Higgs with the measured mass $m_{h}=125.25\,\mathrm{GeV}$.
-Here, the heavy scalar $\eta$ has similar couplings as the SM Higgs, but modified with the factors
+The two $CP-even$ eigenstates $h$ and $\eta$ are defined through a mixing angle $\alpha$ and $(m_{h}<m_{\eta})$, where the light eigenstate $h$ is identified to be the SM-like Higgs boson with the measured mass $m_{h}=125.25\,\mathrm{GeV}$.
+Here, the heavy scalar $\eta$ has similar couplings as the SM Higgs boson, but modified with the factors,

 The partial decay width of the heavy scalar $\eta$ into SM final states can be written as $\Gamma(\eta\to X\overline{X})=\zeta_{X}^{2}\Gamma^{SM}(\eta\to X\overline{X})$, where $\Gamma^{SM}(\eta\to X\overline{X})$ is the Higgs partial decay width estimated at $m_{h}\to m_{\eta}$~\cite{Higgs}.
 In addition, there exist other BSM decay channels like $\eta\to hh,H_{3}H_{3},H_{5}H_{5}$ when kinematically allowed.
 The partial decay width for these channels is given by